 With Chris in the US visiting family, and Joy back to Sudan for work, I took off for Togo and parts unknown.
-As soon as I landed I could see the ocean and smell the salt- and feel the humidity!
+As soon as I landed in Lome I could see the ocean and smell the salt- and feel the humidity!
 The first two nights I stayed at Le Galion, unfortunately in a non a/c room- big mistake.
 West Africa sure is sweaty!

 The next day I dropped off my passport at the Ghana embassy for a visa, and took off for Bobo-Diolasso.
 I liked it better than Ouga- a bit quieter, more manageable.
 But both cities have this quality of a dusty, dirty, run-down city.
 I guess nothing on the edge of the Sahara desert stays pretty looking for long.
 I loved my little guest house, Villa Bobo, and sampled some great cuisine, especially a totally delicious local yogurt with honey.
 Mmmm.
 Had it three times.